1949:

 hillside between the Magic Kingdom

-monorail station & the
+monorail station

-lagoon) shows
+shows were

-were offered to
+offered to

 guests five